dougeby/IntuneDocs/InTuneDocs/DeployUse/vpn-connections-in-microsoft-intune.md

 **Login group or domain**|Specify the name of the login group or domain that you want to connect to.
 This option is displayed only when the connection type is **Dell SonicWALL Mobile Connect**.
 **Fingerprint**|Specify a string (for example, "Contoso Fingerprint Code") that will be used to verify that the VPN server can be trusted.
 A fingerprint can be sent to the client so it knows to trust any server that presents the same fingerprint when connecting.
 If the device doesn’t already have the fingerprint, it will prompt the user to trust the VPN server that they are connecting to while showing the fingerprint.
 (The user manually verifies the fingerprint and chooses **trust** to connect.)
 This option is displayed only when the connection type is **CheckPoint Mobile VPN**.
 **Per App VPN**|Select this option if you want to associate this VPN connection with an iOS or Mac OS X app so that the connection will be opened when the app is run.
 You can associate the VPN profile with an app when you deploy the software.
 For more information, see [Deploy apps in Microsoft Intune](deploy-apps-in-microsoft-intune.md).
+**On-demand VPN**|You can set up on-demand VPN for iOS 8.0 and later devices.
+Instructions for setting this up are provided in [On-demand VPN for iOS devices](#on-demand-vpn-for-ios-devices).
 **Automatically detect proxy settings** (iOS, Mac OS X, Windows 8.1, and Windows Phone 8.1 only)|If your VPN server requires a proxy server for the connection, specify whether you want devices to automatically detect the connection settings.
 For more information, see your Windows Server documentation.
 **Use automatic configuration script** (iOS, Mac OS X, Windows 8.1, and Windows Phone 8.1 only)|If your VPN server requires a proxy server for the connection, specify whether you want to use an automatic configuration script to define the settings, and then specify a URL to the file that contains the settings.
 For more information, see your Windows Server documentation.
 **Use proxy server** (iOS, Mac OS X, Windows 8.1, and Windows Phone 8.1 only)|If your VPN server requires a proxy server for the connection, select this option, and then specify the address and port number of the proxy server.
 For more information, see your Windows Server documentation.